Workplace Injuries

 Yes.
 Construction site injuries may involve third-party liability such as subcontractors, equipment manufacturers, or property owners.
 A Laredo work injury lawyer can investigate all responsible parties to maximize compensation.

-How long do I have to file a work injury claim in Texas?
+How long do I have to file a work injury claim in Laredo, Texas?

 Deadlines vary depending on the type of claim, but delays can hurt your case.
 Contacting Eric Ramos Law, PLLC early helps ensure all reporting and legal deadlines are met.